NatasaMiric/feedme/README.md

 ## Project Goals

 The goal of this application is to give users the possibility to create, update and delete their recipes, as well as access to other user's recipes and profile.
-By liking and commenting on recipes, users can interact with each other and share their opinion about the website content.
+By liking, commenting on recipes and following other users, users can interact with each other and share their opinion about the website content.

 ## Table of Content